sk00206/CEassessment-/README.md

 and many more to be explained below
 ## code explanation part by part
-import these first to start programming   `from roboticstoolbox import Bicycle, RandomPath, VehicleIcon,RangeBearingSensor,LandmarkMap from math import pi ,atan2 import matplotlib.pyplot as plt`
+import these first to start programming

+`from roboticstoolbox import Bicycle, RandomPath, VehicleIcon,RangeBearingSensor,LandmarkMap from math import pi ,atan2 import matplotlib.pyplot as plt`

+Taking user input for initial position

+`x = eval(input("Enter the x coordinated of initial position : "))
+y = eval(input("Enter the y coordinated of initial position : "))`

+Taking user input for target

+`x1 = eval(input("Enter the x coordinated of target position : "))
+y1 = eval(input("Enter the y coordinated of target position : "))`

+Taking user input for number of obstacles

+`n = int(input("Enter the number of obstacles : "))`

 `veh = Bicycle(
 )` creates an object for your vehicle it takes information about the vehicle